Existing Comcast Xfinity customers are accustomed to the annual tradition of calling to negotiate a lower price.

 Xfinity sometimes offers deals where you actually pay less if you sign up for TV.
 They’re not always advertised, but you can access them by calling into customer support and asking what incentives are currently offered in your area to add TV.

 …If you’ve been a customer for any span of time, you’re probably already getting weekly mail about these offers.

 This strategy may seem counterintuitive, but Xfinity relies on high subscriber numbers to maintain negotiation leverage with advertisers, programmers, and the like.
 With that in mind, they get value from you as a TV customer even if your TV plan is basically free.

 Additionally, they can change the price later, or charge customers for HD boxes and TV equipment, resulting in incremental revenue the customer might not notice.
 However, if you’re savvy enough to watch your bill and avoid unneeded equipment, it’s often possible to get Xfinity TV for free when you call to ask for a lower bill.

-It is a no brainer that going over your data limit is going to incur extra charges.
-To avoid additional costs from data usage, you can consider limiting your data usage and be within your Comcast service provider’s limits.
+It is a no-brainer that going over your data limit is going to incur extra charges.
+To avoid additional costs from data usage, you can consider limiting your data usage or offloading your mobile phone data from Wi-Fi.

 Ask for Extension of Data Cap

 You can also negotiate with Comcast to give you a deal with an extended data cap.
 Asking for this deal could be at no charge to you or at a very minimal cost.
 It is better to secure a deal that comes at no extra cost to you so that you can reduce the bill effectively.

 However, in a scenario where such a deal is not available, you need to ensure that you do not go over the limit for your data usage to ensure that you do not get an inflated bill at the end of the month.